Egg masala puffs

 This recipe was sent to me by Carol Wood Manek.
 We have reconnected after a few decades through a WhatsApp group, and she shared her creation with this blog.

-I love curry puffs myself, the combination of flaky pastry with a spicy filling ranks as divine.
-Egg puffs in particular are my favorite, the yolks add a touch of creaminess on the palate that I crave.
-Thank you Carol, I will be making this delicious recipe very soon.
+I love curry puffs myself, the combination of flaky pastry with a spicy filling rank as divine.
+Egg puffs in particular are my favourite, the yolks add a touch of creaminess to the palate that I crave.
+Thank you, Carol, I will be making this delicious recipe very soon.

-5 eggs boiled and halved (adjust number of eggs as required)
+5 eggs boiled and halved (adjust the number of eggs as required)

 1 onion, chopped fine